YaohanJA/superHealthyYou/README.md

 ```

 ### Installing
+1. Install Python 3.7
+   * Click [download Python 3.7](https://www.jetbrains.com/pycharm/) to download the Python 3.7 to your file.
+   * After the installing package has been downloaded, install it as guided.
+2. Install PyCharm
+   * Click [download Pycharm](https://www.python.org/downloads/) to download the PyCharm to your computer.
+   * After the installing package has been downloaded, install it as guided.
+3. Install Selenium
+   * Import [Sheng XU](https://www.google.com/search?source=hp&ei=Pxi2W_2GHYy68QXb2IvICw&q=sheng+xu&oq=sheng+xu&gs_l=psy-ab.3..0l2j0i10k1l8.3615.5025.0.5364.8.8.0.0.0.0.581.950.3-1j0j1.2.0....0...1c.1.64.psy-ab..6.2.948....0.lMr-BsaC6AM) to create a selenium environment.

 A step by step series of examples that tell you how to get a development env running